paulunder/seeheimat/README.md

 10. As a site user I want to get notified if an Action took place - so the site needs to write a message when operation with CRUD operations (Must have)
 11. As a site user I expect that the site works on all common devices (Must have)
 12. As a site user i want to see what services I can book (Must have)
-13. As a User I can not book a table already booked so that my booking is valid and not double booked (Must have)
+13. As a User I can not book a service at a time already booked so that my booking is valid and not double booked (Must have)
 14. As a site user I want to book valid appointments - no dates in the past (Must have)
 15. As a site user i want to login to CRUD my bookings (Must have)
 16. As a site user I need to sign up to book an appointment (Must have)